Dental Hygiene Certificate (DHCT)

 DHCT 3401 Clinical Practice IV (4 Credits)

 4 credit hours.
 (14 clinic) Prerequisite: DHCT 3301/DHBS 4301.
 These clinical sessions combine both basic and advanced dental hygiene skills with time management techniques essential for private practice.
-Root planning, sealant application, ultrasonic instrumentation, amalgam polishing, and nutritional counseling will be emphasized.
-Rotations to other departments will be continued.
+Practice of advanced dental hygiene procedures for Class III and Class IV prophylaxis cases and moderate to severe periodontally involved cases will be emphasized.
 Letter Graded

-1 credit hours (2 lec.)
-This course will provide an opportunity for the student to clarify values and discuss treatment of special needs patients.
-The student will discuss professional ethics, laws governing the practice of dentistry and dental hygiene, malpractice, and liability.
+1 credit hours (1 lec.)
+This course explores professional ethics, laws governing the practice of dentistry and dental hygiene, malpractice, and liability.
 Letter Graded

 DHCT 3403 Community Dental Health Practice (2 Credits)

-2 credit hours (1 lec., 3 lab/field experiences) Prerequisite: DH 3303.
-This course is continuation of Community Dental Health, with an opportunity for the student to perfect skills in communication and motivational techniques, principles of learning-teaching, and media preparation and presentation through didactic and extra-mural experiences.
+2 credit hours (1 lec., 3 lab/field experiences) This course is continuation of Community Dental Health, with an opportunity for the student to practice skills in communication and motivational techniques, principles of learning-teaching, and media preparation and presentation through didactic and extra-mural experiences.
 Letter Graded

 DHCT 3406 Applied Oral Pathology (1 Credit)

 1credit hour (1 lec.)
-Cases of unknown oral pathology are presented, in which the student's objective is to obtain a complete history, formulate a differential diagnosis, and propose a rational approach for evaluation and treatment of the patient.
+This course is a continuation of General Oral Pathology in which cases of unknown oral pathology are presented, the student's objective is to obtain a complete history, formulate a differential diagnosis, and propose a rational approach for evaluation and treatment of the patient.
 Letter Graded

-DHCT 3407 Current Applications in Dental Hygiene (1 Credit)
+DHCT 3407 Current Applications in Dental Hygiene (2 Credits)

 DHCT 3408 Practice Management (2 Credits)

 2 credit hours (2 lec.)
-This class is primarily discussion of employment techniques, office and staff communication, and practice management.
-The student will have an opportunity to make a professional presentation of dental-related techniques and procedures.
+This course focuses on the business methodology in the dental hygiene profession including employment techniques, office and staff communication, and practice management.
 Letter Graded